gabanox/aws-eks/README.md

     ./eksctl-spinup-cluster.sh $clusterName
     ```

     Cluster will take 15-20 minutes to fully deploy.
-If you see an error message take a look at the CloudFormation templates error, it may be an error relate
+If you see an error message take a look at the CloudFormation template error messages, you may have reached a VPC limit in your region.

 1. Run this command to monitor cluster creation status